Miami Girls Foundation: Overview

 The Miami Girls Foundation was established in 2015 by Ekaterina Juskowski to challenge negative stereotypes of women from Miami.
-It received grants from Knight Foundation and Miami Foundation in support of its initiatives to promote female leaders of the city.
+It received grants from the Knight Foundation and the Miami Foundation in support of its initiatives to promote female leaders in the city.

-The inaugural "Miami Leaders" campaign by Miami Girls Foundation launched in 2016 during Women's History Month and presented profiles of thirty Miami women in politics, art, civil rights, tech, and business.
+The inaugural "Miami Leaders" campaign by the Miami Girls Foundation launched in 2016 during Women's History Month and presented profiles of thirty Miami women in politics, art, civil rights, tech, and business.
 In a 2016 Univision interview, founder Ekaterina Juskowski stated: "My purpose is to introduce the world to many women who are working to improve the city and the image of the 'Miami girls'.
 Through their stories, we hope to inspire others to strive to build a better future and a better perception of Miami."